akharrou/QuickDocs/README.md

 ### Welcome !

-*[To the]* ***Home of QuickDocs*** –– Quickly Searchable, Clickable, Reference-able Documentation, that keeps for each of its treated subject matters, a table of the best references/resources out there.
+*[To the]* ***Home of QuickDocs*** –– Quickly Searchable, Clickable, Reference-able Documentation, that keeps, for each of its treated subject matters, a table of the best references/resources out there.

 ----------------------------------------------------------------------------------